Chuck E. Cheese: Buyout and modern redesign

-Financial trouble
+Financial trouble and second bankruptcy

-The COVID-19 pandemic has been financially damaging to the parent company, and with an estimated $1–2 billion in debt, the possibility exists of all CEC properties being forced to close if bankruptcy refinancing fails.
+The COVID-19 pandemic had been financially damaging to the parent company during 2020, and with an estimated $1–2 billion in debt, the possibility exists of all CEC properties being forced to close if bankruptcy refinancing fails.
 CEC Entertainment solicited $200 million in loans to finance a restructuring under bankruptcy protection.
-They also filed a voluntary petition under Chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas on June 25, 2020.
-CEC Entertainment, the owners of Chuck E. Cheese and Peter Piper Pizza chains, emerged from its June bankruptcy under the ownership selling of its lenders led by Monarch Alternative Capital.
+CEC Entertainment and its subsidiaries also filed a voluntary petition under Chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas on June 24, 2020.
+On December 30, 2020, CEC Entertainment, Inc, the owners of Chuck E. Cheese and Peter Piper Pizza chains, emerged from its June bankruptcy under the ownership and selling of its lenders led by Monarch Alternative Capital, reorganized under CEC Entertainment Holdings, LLC.
+On January 16, 2021, the Bankruptcy Court closed 15 of 16 of the affiliate debtor's cases, while future matters of each debtor would be administered and heard in CEC Entertainment Holdings, LLC Chapter 11 case.